-Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, olo Broadridge, 51 Mercedes Way, Edgewood, NY 11771.
+Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, clo Broadridge, 51 Mercedes Way, Edgewood, NY 11717.

-KEEP THIS PORTION FOR YOUR RECORDS DETACH AND RETURN THIS PORTION ONLY THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
-To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
-For Withhold For All The Board of Directors recommends you vote FOR proposal 1: 0 0 0 1.
-Election of Directors Nominees 01) Alexander Frank 02) Marnie Sudnow The Board of Directors recommends you vote FOR proposal 2: For Against Abstain Ratification of the Appointment of CohrReznick LLP as the Company's Independent Registered Public Accounting Firm for the Year Ending December 31, 2023. Ω \Box 0000603633 1 R1,0,0,6 Please sign exactly as your name(s) appear(s) hereon.
-When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
-Joint owners should each sign personally.
-All holders must sign.
-If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.
-Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+OTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FO S PORTION THIS PROX XY CARD IS V ALID ONL Y WHEN SIGNED AND DATED.
+DETACH AN ID RETURN THIS POR TION ON The Board of Directors recommends you vote FOR proposal 1: For All Withhold All To withhol individual Except" an nominee(s) s write t the num ber(s) of any All the $\neg$ roposal I: 0 0 0 .
+Election of Directors • Nominees 01) Leonard M. Tannenbaum 02) Thomas L. Harri son The Board of Directors recommends you vote FOR prop posal 2: For Against Abstain Ratification of the Appointment of CohnReznick Firm for the Year Ending December 31, 2024.
+LLP as th e Company 's Indepen dent Regist ered Publi ic Acco unting Ω О Ω Please sign exactly as your name(s) appear(s) here attorney, executor, administrator, or other fiducia title as such.
+Joint owners should each sign persor sign.
+If a corporation or partnership, please sign partnership name by authorized officer. on.
+When s ary, pleas nally.
+All in full c igning as e give fu holders orporate ill must or Signature [PLEASE SIGN WITHIN BOX] Date Signature ( Date